mdubied/soccat/README.md

 ## Description

-This repository accompanies the paper "**Measuring Discursive Constructions of Social Categories in the Press**" (2025) by S. Šarenkapa, I. Guinaudeau, E. Deiss-Helbig, M. Dubied, R. Heiberger, and T. Matthieß.
+This repository accompanies the paper "**Detecting Social Categories in Multilingual Newspaper Corpora**" (2026) by S. Šarenkapa, I. Guinaudeau, E. Deiss-Helbig, M. Dubied, R. Heiberger, and T. Matthieß.

-It provides the trained models as well as the codebase required to reproduce the results reported in the paper.
+It provides the codebase required to reproduce the results reported in the paper.

 ## How to run the code